galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >
 > ![Glimma EGF gene](../../images/limma-voom/glimma_egf.png "Glimma EGF gene")
 >
-> `Egf` is not identified as differentially expressed in the basal cells (see the Adj.PValue) but in the plot showing the Expression levels of all samples, notice that we can see it is highly expressed in the luminallactate group.
+>  Notice that in the plot on the right above, showing `Egf` expression for all samples, we can see it is highly expressed in the luminal lactate group but not the other samples.
 {: .hands_on}

 Multiple contrasts can be run with the limma tool.
 For example, we can compare the pregnant and lactating conditions for both the basal and luminal cells.
 So let's rerun the limma-voom TREAT analysis (adj.P <0.01 and lfc=0.58) and this time use the `Insert Contrast` button to include the additional contrast `luminalpregnant - luminallactate`.
 We can then see how the number of differentially expressed genes in the luminal cells compares to the basal cells.